OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 In other words, if your program runs on a given Docker image, you will _not_ give the compiled code to whoever wants to run it somewhere else, you will provide a copy of the full Docker image.
 And whoever will run it will feel like you did on yours.
+This is not portability anymore, this is virtualization.

 `Go` for example, does not care about portability.
 It can rely on Docker.
+Virtually.

 ---
 Oliv fecit, A.D.
 2018.